eoscostarica/guide.eoscostarica.io/docs/agile-methodologies.md

 5. Splitting user stories which are high priority.
 6. Get back to work.

+### **Stand-up Session**

+A daily stand-up meeting is an opportunity for the project team to discuss a project’s progress at a high level.
+These meetings last 15 minutes and allow each contributor to report on their accomplishments since the last stand-up meeting.

+True to its name, all participants in stand-ups usually remain standing to keep the meetings short and on-topic.
+However, virtual stand-ups are also possible.

+In Agile project management, daily stand-up meetings are essential.
+These meetings allow project members to share critical information, openly discuss issues, and hold themselves and each other accountable.

+<iframe width="100%" height="350" src="https://www.youtube.com/embed/YHMw3CL5cXE" frameborder="0" allow="true" allowfullscreen></iframe>

+### Benefits of daily Agile stand-ups

+- Daily stand-ups allow team members to work collaboratively toward project goals.
+- Daily stand-up meetings are important for keeping Agile teams focused and on-task while providing quick, project-level updates to the rest of the team.
+- The Agile methodology is all about versatility and flexibility, it’s important to make tweaks and improvements to your meetings to fit your team’s needs.
+- Your daily stand-up should inform and draw out issues so that you can keep your project on track and get ahead of issues before they pop up.

 ### **Retrospective Session**

 Is a meeting held after a product ships to discuss what happened during the product development and release process, with the goal of improving things in the future based on those learnings and conversations.